leads to calculation of relativistic corrections for the SCF total density in

 s constants added to radii (default corresponds to one shell with s=1.0).

-A parameterization very close to that by Kollman (U.C.
+A parametrization very close to that by Kollman (U.C.
 Singh, P.A.
 Kollman, J. Comput.
 Chem.

 5(2), 129-145 (1984)) may be obtained by

-Here five shells are placed around each atom with r=1.4*rvdW + k,
+Here five shells are placed around each atom with =1.4*,

-and rvdW are the van-der-Waals radii of the atoms.
+and are the van-der-Waals radii of the atoms.

 drives the calculation of space-dependent molecular quantities at 3D grids,